InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 ![Alt text](img/organizationOpenAi.png)

-**Remember**, keep your API key secure and do not share it with anyone.
+**Remember**, keep your Open AI API key secure and **do not share** it with anyone.
 It's also a good practice to regularly rotate your API keys, or create a new one by application or usage.